|My Oracle Support Help

 Search Tips: Search tips can be triggered by search terms.
 They recommended a document or provide an option to continue to view the result set.

 Select a document title link to view that document.
 The document appears and the screen is split, with the document content displayed on the right side of the screen, in the document viewer, and the current list of documents on the left.
 The current list of documents is the results list from a search or browse, depending on how to you arrived at the knowledge document you are viewing.
-Click your browser's Back button to return to the KM Search Results screen.
+Click the Back to Results link to return to the KM Search Results screen.

 You can also right-click then select Open in a New Document or Open in a New Tab from the context menu to open documents in a single tab.